Poinsettia

 The poinsettia (/pɔɪnˈsɛtiə/; Euphorbia pulcherrima) is a commercially important flowering plant species of the diverse spurge family Euphorbiaceae.
 Indigenous to Mexico and Central America, the poinsettia was first described by Europeans in 1834.
 It is particularly well known for its red and green foliage and is widely used in Christmas floral displays.
-It derives its common English name from Joel Roberts Poinsett, the first United States minister to Mexico, who is credited with introducing the plant to the US in the 1820s.
+It derives its common English name from Joel Roberts Poinsett, the first United States minister to Mexico, who is credited with introducing the plant to the US in the 1820s; however, there have been recent efforts to rename the flower to its Nahuatl name, "cuetlaxōchitl", due to Poinsett's involvement in slavery and the Trail of Tears.
 Poinsettias are shrubs or small trees, with heights of 0.6 to 4 m.
 Though often stated to be highly toxic, the poinsettia is not dangerous to pets or children.
 Exposure to the plant, even consumption, most often results in no effect, though it can cause nausea, vomiting, or diarrhea.

 Wild poinsettias occur from Mexico to southern Guatemala, growing on mid-elevation, Pacific-facing slopes.
 One population in the Mexican state of Guerrero is much further inland, however, and is thought to be the ancestor of most cultivated populations.
 Wild poinsettia populations are highly fragmented, as their habitat is experiencing largely unregulated deforestation.
 They were cultivated by the Aztecs for use in traditional medicine.
 They became associated with the Christmas holiday and are popular seasonal decorations.
 Every year in the United States, approximately 70 million poinsettias of many cultivated varieties are sold in a six-week period.
 Many of these poinsettias are grown by Paul Ecke Ranch, which serves half the worldwide market and 70 percent of the US market.

 Taxonomy

 The poinsettia was described as a new species in 1834 by the German scientist Johann Friedrich Klotzsch.
 Klotzsch credited Carl Ludwig Willdenow with the species name "pulcherrima", and the authority is given as Willd. ex Klotzsch.
 The holotype had been collected in Mexico during an 1803-1804 expedition by Alexander von Humboldt and Aimé Bonpland.

 It was known by the common name "poinsettia" as early as 1836, derived from Joel Roberts Poinsett, a botanist and the first US Minister to Mexico.
 Possibly as early as 1826, Poinsett began sending poinsettias from Mexico back to his greenhouses in South Carolina.
 Prior to poinsettia, it was known as "Mexican flame flower" or "painted leaf".

-Although its story has been debunked, poinsettias are known in Turkey as Atatürk çiçeği (Atatürk flower).
-The name originated from a report by the newspaper Cumhuriyet, which claimed that while a professor was searching for a name for the newly introduced plant, another professor who had seen Mustafa Kemal Atatürk during his visit to the Talas American College in Kayseri suggested naming the flower Gazi Atatürk.
+Poinsettias are known in Turkey as Atatürk çiçeği ("Atatürk flower").
+The name originated from a spurious report by the newspaper Cumhuriyet, which claimed that while a professor was searching for a name for the newly introduced plant, another professor who had seen Mustafa Kemal Atatürk during his visit to the Talas American College in Kayseri suggested naming the flower Gazi Atatürk.